pingidentity/terraform-provider-pingfederate/docs/data-sources/data_store.md

 - `ping_one_ldap_gateway_id` (String) The ID of the PingOne LDAP Gateway this data store uses.
 - `type` (String) The data store type.
 - `use_ssl` (Boolean) Connects to the LDAP data store using secure SSL/TLS encryption (LDAPS).
+- `use_start_tls` (Boolean) Connects to the LDAP data store using StartTLS.
+The default value is false.
+The value is validated against the LDAP gateway configuration in PingOne unless the header 'X-BypassExternalValidation' is set to true.

 <a id="nestedatt--ping_one_ldap_gateway_data_store--ping_one_connection_ref"></a>
 ### Nested Schema for `ping_one_ldap_gateway_data_store.ping_one_connection_ref`